PioneeringTechLab/laravel-sudo/README.md

 # Laravel Sudo

-Composer package for Laravel that allows for the use of "sudo mode" in protected areas.
+Composer package for Laravel 5.0 and above that allows for the use of "sudo mode" in protected areas.

 The mode will last for a pre-determined amount of time before either a re-prompt or the currently-authenticated user logs-out.